MOstafaMRady/organizer/README.md

-## Mean stack 2 - all in typescript
+## Mean stack with Angular 4 - all in typescript